hifiberry/configurator/docs/api-documentation.md

 #### `POST /api/v1/smb/mount`

-Add and mount a new SMB share for music access.
+Create a new SMB share configuration.

+> **Note:** This endpoint only creates the configuration.
+To mount all configured shares, use the `/api/v1/smb/mount-all` endpoint.

 **Request Body:**
 ```json